-I spend a lot of time talking about the minute details of smoking hookah, but sometimes you just need a little advice to start you off.
+I spend a lot of time talking about the minute details of smoking hookah, but sometimes you just need a little advice on how to prepare hookah to start you off.
 So, here is our guide for setting up your hookah and preparing for a great session because the best smoke starts with the first step.

 What pieces and element make up a hookah?

 If you’re missing one of these then you’re pretty much out of luck.
 Make sure to check that you have each one before you start lighting your coals or you may find yourself in a hot spot.
 There are some exceptions to this rule like some of the high end glass hookahs, but if you own one of those I assume you don’t need a basic guide like this one.

 Step by Step Guide on How to Prepare Hookah

 The first step for any session should be a thorough cleaning.
 Unless you are just finishing another session, scrub and rinse your hookah by following our guide for cleaning.
 Even a brand new hookah should be cleaned to make sure that there is no residual filth or oil from the manufacturing process.
 If you have washable hoses then clean them out and give them time to dry, but remember that the average hose is made from leather and metal that will rust and rot if exposed to water.
 Never wash a hose unless you are 100% sure that it is made to be washable.